TypeScript

 - You can define the structure of an object using interfaces or types to ensure type safety.

-- Define an Interface: Use the
+- Define an Interface: Use the interfacekeyword to create an interface with specific properties and methods.

-keyword to create a new type alias.
+- Define a Type Alias: Use the typekeyword to create a new type alias.

 example: